jkcjkc/EB-JDAT/README.md

 * Python: 3.9
 * Libraries: see requirements.txt

 ## Training

 To train an EB-JDAT model on any JEM variant:

+*Note that JEM is easy to collapse, and so slow, thus we recommend to train on faster and more stable JEMs, such as JEM++ and SADAJEM.*

 ```
 ./train.sh
 ```

 ## Evaluation